From posting to belonging — and users loved it.

 Exploring & Evolving Solutions

-Our early approach was to put club chats into the existing app, hoping that adding conversation features would spark engagement without overhauling the core structure.
-While this quick iteration gave us insight into how users interacted with clubs, it became clear that it wasn’t enough — navigation was still clunky, and users struggled to find and join the right communities.
-Instead of forcing new features into a framework that wasn’t working, we took a step back.
+Our first attempt was to add Club chats into the existing app, hoping conversation features alone would spark engagement.
+While this gave some insight into how users interacted with clubs, it quickly became clear it wasn’t enough.
+Navigation was still clunky, and people struggled to find and join the right communities.
+Simply adding features into a broken framework wasn’t solving the deeper issue.

 Reducing Friction Through Simpler Flows